Next Steps South West Participants

-As part of our long-term monitoring framework, we will also ask for your consent to share your data on the secure Higher Education Access Tracker (HEAT) database.
-We use this database in order to keep a record about your participation in the project, including:
+As part of our long-term monitoring framework, we will also enter your details into our secure Higher Education Access Tracker (HEAT) database.
+We use this database in order to keep a record of your participation in the project, including:

-- details of your engagement with individual NSSW activities
+- details of your engagement with individual Next Steps South West activities

 - HE progression data (further study post-18)

 As part of the evaluation framework of Next Steps South West, we may also ask you to complete individual evaluation of activities, such as pre- and post-event surveys and focus groups.
 These are hosted on JISC Online Surveys which operates in the UK, is governed by UK law, is GDPR compliant and meets the ISO/IEC 270001 information security standard.
 This data will then be anonymised, and will not be linked to any other records we hold relating to you, such as event attendance data.

 How we use your data

 The information you provide will be used to confirm your attendance at Next Steps South West activities.

 We will also process your data (provided by you or by a third party, such as your school or college) for the following purposes:

 - To ensure that we are working with students who are targeted by the Uni Connect programme that we are part of, funded by the Office for Students.

 - To communicate with you by email regarding your experience of the project, when you consent for us to do so.